AlbertMarashi/modular-model-spec/src/spec.md

 :::warning
 `user` messages **MAY NOT** enable capabilities such as response formats, and the model **SHOULD** be prevented from generating message formats which have not been explicitly allowed by the developer.

-This is a behavior that should be trained against.
+It is **RECOMMENDED** that the model be trained to ignore message formats within the `user` message that are not explicitly allowed by the developer.
 :::

 ## Response Formatting